ioanmeri/cloud-computing-software-architecture-patterns/05-reliability-error-handling-and-recovery-architecture-patterns.md

 - Which errors to retry?
 - What delay / backoff strategy to use?
 - Adding randomization / Jitter between retries
+- How many times / how long to retry?
+- Is the operation idempotent?
+- Where to implement the retry logic?

 ---